Student Spotlight: Sam Guerrero

-"I cannot think of a position more rewarding, because I can help make post-secondary education more affordable while ensuring the high quality of the courses," he said.
-"My family would not have been able to afford a post-secondary education for me if it had not been for COD.
-I also think about my future when making decisions, and the prospect of being drowned in debt did not appeal to me because I knew that it would make it more difficult to start my own life.”
+“My family would not have been able to afford a post-secondary education for me if it had not been for College of DuPage,” he said.
+“I also think about my future when making decisions, and the prospect of being drowned in debt did not appeal to me because I knew that it would make it more difficult to start my own life.”

 Guerrero also received the Kane County Cougar’s Reading Club Program Scholarship offered through the College of DuPage Foundation.
 In order to qualify, he needed a minimum 3.0 GPA, past participation in the Cougar’s Reading Club Program while in elementary school, and to write an essay about how it affected his life.

 “I am always conscious of the example that I am setting for my younger siblings.
 I want to show them that no matter what obstacles you may face, they can be overcome with hard work and persistence,” he said.

-“College of DuPage has provided me with a plethora of ways to accomplish my educational and career goals.
-Being involved on campus has allowed me to become an active member in the society I live in.
-It has shaped who I am today, and it has been great to be able to represent the voice of so many talented students.
+“College of DuPage provided me with a plethora of ways to accomplish my educational and career goals,” he said.
+“Being involved on campus allowed me to become an active member in the society I live in.
+It has shaped who I am today, and it was great to be able to represent the voice of so many talented students.

 College of DuPage